 The following is a list of mortgage fraud indicators compiled by the FBI and lender institutions:

 Mortgage fraud has contributed significantly to the housing market collapse in 2006/2007.
-Home owners were driven by a “fool’s gold” belief that their homes were worth than they actually were, and lenders were eager to underwrite “risky” loans to those who wanted a piece of the “housing boom.”
+Homeowners were driven by a “fool’s gold” belief that their homes were worth more than they actually were, and lenders were eager to underwrite “risky” loans to those who wanted a piece of the “housing boom.”
 It created a climate ripe for fraud.
 In addition to the equity skimming and property flipping schemes, the FBI has listed other popular mortgage fraud schemes prevalent in record years:

-Mortgage fraud is defined, and prohibited, in 18 U.S.C.A. § 1014:
+Mortgage fraud is defined and prohibited in 18 U.S.C.A. § 1014:

 “Whoever knowingly makes any false statement or report, or willfully overvalues any land, property or security, for the purpose of influencing in any way the action of the Farm Credit Administration, Federal Crop Insurance Corporation or a company the Corporation reinsures, the Secretary of Agriculture acting through the Farmers Home Administration or successor agency, the Rural Development Administration or successor agency, any Farm Credit Bank, production credit association, agricultural credit association, bank for cooperatives, or any division, officer, or employee thereof, or of any regional agricultural credit corporation established pursuant to law, or a Federal land bank, a Federal land bank association, a Federal Reserve bank, a small business investment company, as defined in section 103 of the Small Business Investment Act of 1958 (15 U.S.C.
 662), or the Small Business Administration in connection with any provision of that Act, a Federal credit union, an insured State-chartered credit union, any institution the accounts of which are insured by the Federal Deposit Insurance Corporation, the Office of Thrift Supervision, any Federal home loan bank, the Federal Housing Finance Board, the Federal Deposit Insurance Corporation, the Resolution Trust Corporation, the Farm Credit System Insurance Corporation, or the National Credit Union Administration Board, a branch or agency of a foreign bank (as such terms are defined in paragraphs (1) and (3) of section 1(b) of the International Banking Act of 1978), or an organization operating under section 25 or section 25(a) of the Federal Reserve Act, upon any application, advance, discount, purchase, purchase agreement, repurchase agreement, commitment, or loan, or any change or extension of any of the same, by renewal, deferment of action or otherwise, or the acceptance, release, or substitution of security therefore, shall be fined not more than $1,000,000 or imprisoned not more than 30 years, or both.
 The term ‘State-chartered credit union’ includes a credit union chartered under the laws of a State of the United States, the District of Columbia, or any commonwealth, territory, or possession of the United States.”